- Equine Lecturer and Horse Judging Team Coach

 - Undergraduate Education

-- B.S. in Animal Science, Oklahoma State University
+- B.S.
+Animal Science, Oklahoma State University

 - Graduate Education

-- M.S. in Animal Science, Oklahoma State University
+- M.S.
+Animal Science, Oklahoma State University

 Sarah Schobert was born and spent her first three years in Southern Germany.
 After moving to the United States, her family relocated several times.
 However, Schobert was able to be involved in 4H, competitive horse judging, and showing horses in many different disciplines.
 Upon graduating high school, Schobert attended Black Hawk College (BHC) in Galva, Illinois, and was a competitive member of both the BHC Horse Judging Team and Equestrian Team.
 She transferred to Oklahoma State University (OSU) and completed her Bachelor of Science in Animal Science while competing on the OSU Horse Judging Team.
 During her undergraduate career, she was named a distinguished Academic All-American by the National Horse Judging Team Coaches Association twice and graduated from OSU summa cum laude.